ilan2011/recipe-nutrition-analysis/README.md

 ## Data Cleaning Process

-Several critical cleaning steps were necessary to prepare our recipe data for analysis:
+Several critical cleaning steps were necessary to prepare yhe recipe data for analysis:

 1. **Merging Recipe and Rating Data**
   - Performed a left join between recipes and ratings datasets to preserve all recipes even without ratings